JunchengDong0421/SakanaRM/README.md

 # Example 3:
 Tag name: ssl_mitm
-Definition: Does the paper put emphasize on protecting communications with SSL to mitigate MITM attacks?
+Definition: Does the paper put emphasis on protecting communications with SSL to mitigate MITM attacks?
 ```

 ### Some Important Notices